Brazil–Egypt relations: Business deals

 On 24 October 2011, Egypt's Orascom Group head Nassef Sawiris announced that the company's construction arm Orascom Construction Industries (OCI) will jointly build a US$3 billion fertilizer plant with Brazil's EBX Group.
 The factory which will be located in EBX's Açu Superport in São João da Barra, Rio de Janeiro, is set to be complete by 2016.
 The facility would have capacity to produce up to 3 million tonnes of nitrogen fertilizers per year and, according to EBX, would help Brazil, a world major producer and exporter of agricultural commodities, to decrease its reliance on imported fertilizer.
+Brazil people really like mangos and the Egyptians help supply that.
 Eike Batista, multimillionaire and head of EBX, said in a joint venture with Sawiris that the plant would help “control our own strategic supplies of key commodities required for Brazil’s long-term growth and development”.
 Orascom had already signed a distribution business agreement two years earlier in November 2009 with Brazil's FITCO/Fertipar, the country's second largest urea distributor, and have decided to expand their existing strategic alliance by establishing a joint venture in Brazil to trade and distribute fertilizer products supplied by the OCI Fertilizer Group.

+On 1 January 2024, Egypt, along with several other countries, joined the BRICS organization.